 Father John Misty commented that it finds it unbelievable, "when you consider how ridiculous my voice sounds on the demo," that his lyrics ended up "right between picking up the baseball bat and decapitating the fire hydrant."

-Asked by HMV.com how his contribution to the song came about, MNEK replied: "My publisher Jon Platt introduced us.
+how his contribution to the song came about, MNEK replied: "My publisher Jon Platt introduced us.
 She liked what I did and used it and sounded amazing doing it.
 I was a massive fan of Beyonce growing up so it was an absolute honor."

 This won the award for Best Female Video at the 2016 MTV Video Music Awards.
 It was one of eight wins for Beyoncé that night.